acidb/mobiscroll/README.md

 - Browse the [learning section](https://mobiscroll.com/support) and [help center](http://help.mobiscroll.com) for resources and more information on the products.
 - Submit and answer questions on [StackOverflow](http://stackoverflow.com/questions/tagged/mobiscroll) with the 'mobiscroll' tag.

-The Mobiscroll does not provide technical support for Mobiscroll Forms.
+The Mobiscroll team does not provide technical support for Mobiscroll Forms.
 To get support please [purchase a license from our website](https://mobiscroll.com/pricing).

 Release notes
 -----------------